Trump Spent His Holiday Weekend Bolstering His Loser Routine

 The president marked Thanksgiving by making calls to several American service members in front of the press at the White House, often showering himself with praise during those calls, and later took questions from reporters for the first time since losing the election.
 During the press event, he recounted numerous baseless allegations of voter fraud, repeating the words “fraud,” “fraudulent,” or “defraud” a total of 23 times, and “massive” and “rigged” eight times each.
 Trump also referred to Biden’s 80 million votes seven times.

 During the Q&A, Trump was reminded by Reuters reporter Jeff Mason that the Electoral College was voting for Biden on December 14, then asked if he would concede after they had.
 “It’s going to be a very hard thing to concede because we know there was massive fraud,” Trump responded, adding that if the Electoral College does vote for Biden, “they made a mistake, because this election was a fraud.”
 After Mason continued to press him on whether or not he would concede, Trump shot back, “Don’t talk to me that way.
 You’re just a lightweight.
 Don’t talk to me that way.
-I’m the President of the United States.
+I’m the president of the United States.
 Don’t ever talk to the president that way.”

-Trump said he would leave the White House if the Electoral College voted for Biden (which it will), then called the U.S. a “third world country”
+Trump said he would leave the White House if the Electoral College voted for Biden (which it will), then called the U.S. a “third-world country”

-Trump was asked, “If the electoral college does elect President-Elect Joe Biden, are you not going to leave this building?”
+Trump was asked, “If the Electoral College does elect President-elect Joe Biden, are you not going to leave this building?”
 At this point, he seemed to acknowledge, for the first time, that he would voluntarily leave the White House when his presidency ends.
 “Certainly I will,” he responded.
 “Certainly I will, and you know that.”
-But then he claimed the U.S. was “like a third world country” and that “the whole world is laughing at our electoral process.”
-He also ranted about “glitches” in election computer systems and the country’s “stupid machinery,” before complaining about how Biden was making cabinet selections.
+But then he claimed the U.S. was “like a third-world country” and that “the whole world is laughing at our electoral process.”
+He also ranted about “glitches” in election computer systems and the country’s “stupid machinery,” before complaining about how Biden was making Cabinet selections.

 Trump then attacked media coverage of him saying he would leave the White House if the Electoral College voted for Biden